Gage Roads: Shipping reports

 Gage Roads is identified in shipping reports listing ships at anchor prior to entering the port of Fremantle.

 Anchorage

 At certain times, over ten ships can be seen anchored in Gage Roads waiting to enter the port of Fremantle.
 In addition to these waiting ships, oversized ships that are unable to enter the inner harbour due to size or draft are required to anchor in Gage Roads.

 Cruising

 In the early 1900s, the local boat SS Zephyr regularly took cruises in Gage Roads.
 In the 2000s, used Gage Roads for short sailing cruises.

 Wartime

 During the World War II era, the Leighton Guns (also known as Leighton Battery) on Buckland Hill were part of the main anti-aircraft defence of the Gage Roads area.

 The guns were still operable into the Gage Roads area in the 1950s.

 Swimming

-Swimmers in the Rottnest Channel Swim (an annual swimming event) start at Cottesloe beach, cross Gage Roads, and finish at Rottnest Island.
+Swimmers in the annual Rottnest Channel Swim start at Cottesloe Beach, cross Gage Roads, and finish at Rottnest Island.